[NEW] Introducing Inline Help to Clarify Backups and Migrations

 You can back up your WordPress database by exporting it in phpMyAdmin.
 This will download your database into a SQL file.
 If you want an easier way, consider using Duplicator Pro to create database backups.

-The best way to back up your WordPress site for free is to install the Duplicator Lite plugin.
+You can back up your WordPress site for free using the Duplicator Lite plugin.
 This tool allows you to back up, clone, and even migrate your entire website.
 To create a backup, you’ll simply have to build a new package and then download it.

 UpdraftPlus is another WordPress backup and migration plugin.
 Although it has a beginner-friendly interface and flexible add-ons, it is more expensive than similar options like Duplicator.
 Plus, its restoration features are only accessible from the WordPress admin dashboard.